bombomlabs/wde1-a4/README.md

 ### Ermelyne Charles
 ### Émilie Prud'homme-Lafortune (a professional )

 Have a good Christmast break.
-Let's eat a tumpling great amont of chocolate! <-- Thank you!!
+Let's eat a tumpling great amont of chocolate! <-- Thank you very much!!